-At the CUSJ AGM in May 2015, participants formed small groups to discuss the pros and cons of having CUSJ Chapters within the congregations.
-However, please note that, under current laws, Canadian UU congregations cannot form CUSJ chapters within their congregations, since the CUSJ is not a charity, and this would constitute a derogation from the neutrality required in order for congregations to maintain their charitable status.
+Under current laws, Canadian UU congregational chapters are prohibited, since the CUSJ is not a charity, and this would constitute a derogation from the neutrality required in order for congregations to maintain their charitable status.
 See “Engaging in Allowable Activities” on the CRA website.

-Note, however, that the CUC encourages UUers to join the CUSJ independently as individuals.
-Individual members of CUSJ are free to form local or regional chapters as they like.
+Note, however, that the CUC encourages individual UUers to join the CUSJ, and to form local or regional chapters as they like.
 Congregations would treat such chapters as they would treat any outside organization in terms of room rentals and so on.

 What vital role does CUSJ play within the larger denomination?